azukaar/Cosmos-Server/readme.md

 ![diag_SN](./diag_SN.png)

-Additionally, because every new self-hosted applications re-implement **crucial systems** such as authentication **from scratch** everytime, the **large majority** of them are very succeptible to being **hacked without too much trouble**.
+Additionally, because every new self-hosted applications re-implement **crucial systems** such as authentication **from scratch** everytime, the **large majority** of them are very susceptible to being **hacked without too much trouble**.
 This is very bad because not only Docker containers are not isolated, but they also run as **root** by default, which means it can **easily be used** to offer access to your entire server or even infrastructure.

 Most tools currently used to self-host **not specifically designed to be secure for your scenario**.
 Entreprise tools such as Traefik, NGinx, etc...
 Are designed for different use-cases that assume that the code you are running behind them is **trustworthy**.
 But who knows what server apps you might be running?
 On top of that, a lot of reverse-proxies and security tools lock important security features behind 3 to 4 figures business subscriptions that are not realistic for self-hosting.